Samoa x Greater Good Diaper Project

 The first part of our journey will welcome you deep into the Pacific to the Samoan islands, where you will be introduced to the basics of sustainability while being deeply engaged with the Samoan people of our homesite, the small village of Poutasi.
 We will be hosted by Poutasi village High Chief Tuatagaloa Joe Annandale, also the owner of Sinalei Reef Resort, where we will be staying in Samoa.

 While on the small island, your group will be pleasantly surprised at how quickly we will be immersed and welcomed into the village environment.
 We will engage in thoughtful experiences designed to bring the concepts of circular economy to life, as the foundation for our pilot program.
-Your daughters will compare waste audits with their Samoan peers, challenging their notions of waste, and the entire group will participate in plate weaving with local women before sharing a traditional meal, which will highlight how minimizing waste is a part of everyday Samoan life.
-Our nonprofit partner, will give us frontline access to their pilot program, supported by several of the Samoan ministries, through which a fully circular economic composting solution for diapers will have been unveiled a few weeks prior to all the leaders of the Commonwealth at CHOGM, 2024.
+Your children will compare waste audits with their Samoan peers, challenging their notions of waste, and the entire group will participate in plate weaving with local women before sharing a traditional meal, which will highlight how minimizing waste is a part of everyday Samoan life.
+The Greater Good Diaper Project team will give us frontline access to their pilot program, supported by several of the Samoan ministries, and which has been unveiled to all the leaders of the Commonwealth at CHOGM, 2024.

 We will be joined on our trip by the vivacious global leader Sarah, Duchess of York.
 The Duchess will join us for both powerful moments with the local community and intimate settings with our group when you will hear her many life stories, her perspective on why climate change is one of the most important global issues of our time, all while enjoying the company of one of the world’s most beloved members of the extended British royal family.
-Having spent much of her philanthropic career working with children, your daughters will be beyond inspired by her words of wisdom and call to action.
+Recently having launched the Youth Impact Council at Climate Week 2024, the Duchess is using her global voice to amplify the voices of youth on their quest to participate in global climate health.
+Through intimate access to conversation with her, you and your children will be beyond inspired by her words of wisdom and call to action.

 Sarah, Duchess of York, has dedicated over three decades to advocating for underserved women, children, and communities globally.